gourishbiradar/gourishbiradar.github.io/_posts/2021-06-26-Max-out-my-code-1.markdown

 tags: [ cpp, thread, future, promise, async]
 categories: multithreading
 ---
+This article is an attempt at using cpp for faster programs.

+When we talked about synchronous vs asynchronous code in terms of the hardware in the previous post.
+We did not talk about how to actually make use of asynchronous code in making our programs run faster.

 ## Background

 Getting the most out of your hardware requires knowing how to schedule tasks appropriately.